 The primary goal of this course is to establish a coherent foundation of knowledge in biology and to prepare students for comprehension in advanced biology courses and science in general.
-Fundamental concepts discussed include the scientific methods by which we come to know things in science, the chemical composition and processes that make up all life, genetic processes and the means of inheritance of traits, the mechanisms and processes of natural selection, and adaptation and evolution of life on Earth An additional course goal is to develop critical thinking skills for development of reasoned thought and for evaluation of life experiences.
+Fundamental concepts discussed include the evolution and diversity of photosynthetic life, the structure, function and physiology of plants and animals, and the ecology of organisms, populations, communities, and the biosphere.
+An additional course goal is to develop critical thinking skills for development of reasoned thought and for evaluation of life experiences.